and-iev/Humanized-Arduino-Colorbot/README.md

-# Humanized-Colorbot-
 # DISCLAIMER
 **This was never meant to be undetected, you would need to take additional steps if you wanted to make it UD.
-This was created for educational purposes only, and is missing functionality like triggerbot.**
+This was created for educational purposes only, and is missing vital functionality like triggerbot.**

 # Goal
 Trying to create a more human-like colorbot, with overshooting/undershooting, oscillation, and human like target prioritization.
 Using external mouse movement method to bypass AC.
 Using different mathematical and physics applications some of which include moments, proportional gain, and derivative gain.

  ## Pre-Setup intstructions;
-1. - You will need an Arduino Leonardo as well as a USB hostshield
+ - You will need an Arduino Leonardo as well as a USB hostshield
-2. - Once you have procured the aforementioned items you will need to solder 1 3.3V and 2 5V pads on the hostshield.
+ - - Once you have procured the aforementioned items you will need to solder 1 3.3V and 2 5V pads on the hostshield.

    ## Steup instructions
-   1. **Install necessary files**
+   **Install necessary files**
    - Install the necessary requirements by running:
      ```bash
      pip install -r requirements.txt